 He has taught French in Portland since May 2016.

-Raised in France by an American mother and a Swedish father, Emma has spoken French and English since she was two years old.
+Born in Holland and raised in France by an American mother and a Swedish father, Emma has spoken French and English since she was two years old.
 Being totally immersed in the two languages–English at home and French outside the home–allows her to perfectly navigate between both cultures.

 In order to be closer to her mother’s family, she moved to California in 2005.
 She started helping others learn French while working in the foreign language lab at Southern Oregon University, and discovered her love of teaching in 2012.
 She loves seeing the reaction on people’s faces when they understand a concept and overcome their difficulties with this language that is beautiful but has its complications.